 1. Preheat oven to 180 degrees.
 Line a muffin tray with 8 standard sized muffin cases.
 Grate lemon zest, and then juice lemon - keep zest and juice aside.

 2. Add to a large mixing bowl the coconut flour and baking powder.
 Mix together.

 3. Whisk together the melted coconut oil, honey, vanilla essence, eggs and mashed banana in a seperate bowl.

-5. Add the zest, juice and poppy seeds, and fold through until fully incorporated into the mixture.
-Stir through the milk.
+5. Add the zest, juice and poppy seeds, and fold through until even in the mixture.

-6. Add three tbsp of mixture per muffin case - they should be relatively full as these won't rise to the capacity standard muffins do.
+6. Divide the mixture between muffin cases - they should be relatively full as these won't rise to the capacity standard muffins do.

 7. Bake in the oven for around 40 minutes or until a fork comes out clean when inserted.

 Makes 7-8 muffins